 You can store freshly-expressed milk for up to five days in the main part of a fridge, at 4°C or lower (NICE, 2014).
 If you’re not sure of the temperature or if it’s higher than that, use it within three days.

-Go for the fridge as your first option as freezing breast milk destroys some of its biologically active components (Piela et al, 2017).
-If you need it on the go, you can store your refrigerated breast milk for four hours in a cool bag or box with ice packs in it.
+Go for the fridge as your first option as freezing breast milk alters some of its biologically active components (Piela et al, 2017).
+If you need it on the go, you can store your refrigerated breast milk for 24 hours in a cool bag or box with ice packs in it.
 If you stored it at room temperature, you need to use it within two hours (UNICEF, 2015).